pkoumouris/avl_search/README.md

 }
 ```

-You can then insert the reference structs and keys to be added to the list and the tree, and the tree to be balanced:
+You can then insert the reference structs and keys (both cast as `(void*)` pointers) to be added to the list and the tree, and the tree to be balanced:

 ```
 avl_key_value_inserts(&tree, (void*)keys, (void*)refs, n);